ObjectModules/deploy/[Mapping]-Employment.md

 Here we will explain about the employment in our concept.
 Please be prepared your self as we are going deeper ongoing forward.

+Here we do our best to explain as you might get confused.
+However we recommend you to make clear your self to our [[previous section|[Mapping]-Concept]] in order to get easier on following this section.

 ![Flow](https://hyipworld.github.io/images/github/doc/figure7.png)

 ![Flow](https://hyipworld.github.io/images/github/doc/figure8.png)